 This story was published on 12 July 2018.
-If you wish to use this content, and need to confirm that the information is still current, contact email@example.com.
+If you wish to use this content, please contact email@example.com to confirm that the information is still current.

 There can be internal and external factors at play when an employee considers changing jobs.
 We borrow some tips from our Business Insights page on the jobactive blog to provide some answers for employers.